kunal22-gupta/Web-Dev-Notes/README.md

-# Web-Dev-Notes
+# Web-Development
-This repository contains my learning in form of notes till date.
+This repository contains all my learning in web development.